Free ticketed event

-The presenters have used mastery-based learning in four courses spanning all levels of the curriculum and have presented this workshop by invitation for other engineering departments.
-The presenters have funds from their institution to cover the cost of the workshop and do not anticipate needing special AV, seating, internet, or food and beverage.
-Presenters will provide their own handouts, supplies such as post-its and pens, and laptop computer.
-We will charge $10 to supplement the cost of the workshop.
+The presenters have used mastery-based learning in four courses spanning all levels of the curriculum and have presented this workshop by invitation to other engineering departments.
+Presenters will provide their own handouts.

 Dr. Kurt DeGoede is a Professor of Engineering and Physics at Elizabethtown College.
 He completed his Ph.D. in Mechanical Engineering at the University of Michigan.
 His research interests involve biomechanics and appropriate technologies for the developing world.